 Instapaper has this concept of publicly-viewable profiles of everything that you’ve liked via the read-it-later service.
 Mine is here.
 They’re good for seeing the kinds of reads I’m “liking” from around the world wide web, but the problem with them is that there’s often no context about why I liked a particular piece.
 Did I think it applied to my particular circumstances?
 Or did it strike a chord and resonate with a certain part of me?
 Or was it simply well-written?

-Two years ago, I started a thing where I posted a dozen or so of my favourite reads of the year, out of all the stuff that I liked in Instapaper over the course of the year.
+Three years ago, I started a thing where I posted a dozen or so of my favourite reads of the year, out of all the stuff that I liked in Instapaper over the course of the year.
 The idea is that they’ll give you a little extra context about reads I think are worth your time, that you may not have discovered yourself via your own organic sources.
 Blogging may be dead, but that doesn’t mean you can’t find extremely compelling reads on the internet.
-So without too much more preamble, I present to you: The Liked List for 2019.
+So without too much more preamble, I present to you: The Liked List for 2020.
 In somewhat reverse chronological order of when I liked it, and excluding extremely popular stuff you’ve probably seen elsewhere, or stuff that I don’t think is noteworthy enough to write about…